Last updated on October 23rd, 2020 -

 The main goal for a low-value ecommerce shipment is to use “reasonable care” to assign an HS code that customs will deem as representative of your product.
 A machine is more than capable of accomplishing this for ecommerce.

 Fully-automated classification can be an extremely powerful tool for businesses when used appropriately.
-It will save countless man-hours and money that can now be spent on growing your business.
+It will save countless work-hours and money that can now be spent on growing your business.
 It’s well worth your time to determine if automation makes sense for you.

 If you are interested in learning about the classification tools that Zonos has to offer: